 Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

 1. Memphis Rock’n’Soul Museum

 It’s important to take in the Rock’n’Soul museum early in your visit as it gives a brief introduction into the musical history of Memphis.
 The collection is small, and will only take you an hour or so to move through.
 My favourite items on display were the vintage radios and jukebox scattered through the timeline of the museum.

 While rocking out in a Beale St bar during the evening is a given, a daytime stroll is also essential.
-From the mighty Mississippi River at one end, passed the Orpheum with its stunning marquee, and a photo with the Elvis statue.
-Walk all the way through the juke joints and clubs taking note of the historic Schwab’s store established 1876, and the architecture of the old Daisy, a cinema built in 1902.
+Begin with the mighty Mississippi River, wander passed the Orpheum with its stunning marquee, and snap a photo with the Elvis statue (best done first thing in the morning before the crowds).
+Walk all the way through the juke joints and clubs taking note of the historic Schwab’s store established 1876, and the jewel-box facade of the old Daisy cinema constructed in 1902.
 Pay tribute to the Father of Blues, at W.C.
 Handy Park and finish your walk at the W.C.
 House Museum set back from the road, next to a police station.

 Sun Studio claims it is “where rock’n’roll was born.”
-Sam Phillips, founder of Sun Records, is credited with discovering Elvis Presley who recorded his first hit in the Sun studio.
-Carl Perkins, Johnny Cash and Jerry Lee Lewis all recorded there, so for any music enthusiast like myself, this is hallowed ground.
+Sam Phillips, the founder of Sun Records, is credited with discovering Elvis Presley who recorded his first hit in the Sun studio.
+Carl Perkins, Johnny Cash and Jerry Lee Lewis all recorded there, not to mention U2, John Mellencamp and Chris Isaak – so for any music enthusiast like myself, this is hallowed ground.